-Call the office for any concern, especially those below.
-If after hours, the office number will connect you to an on-call provider.
-For emergent symptoms, please call 911 or go directly to the nearest ER.
+Call the office for any concern including those below.
+If after hours or emergent, please call 911 or go to the nearest ER

 - Fever > 101.5°F

 - Increasing leg or calf pain

 - Increasing swelling in calf or foot

 - Hives, itching, rashes

 - Shortness of breath or chest pain

 - Vomiting that lasts more than 8 to 12 hours following surgery

 - Drainage from incision sites that continues for more than 5 days follow surgery.